Fergarram/research-vault/🗂 Cognitive Research/📁 Experiments/🔬 Experiment 001a - Parsing Markdown with Cellular Automata.md

 I started this experiment with the intentions of exploring this type of CA (cellular automata).
 I wanted to know how feasable it was to implement a small program that converts characters in a markdown file into multiple layers of ego cells that determines which syntactical component within markdown's syntax it represents.
 One could "ask" each character if they are part of a heading 3 or if they are part of the URL in a link, etc.

+The real value of a successful experiment here, would be to know how to convert an easy to read and write mental map of a system or finite state machine (in this case markdown) and convert that through a piece of software to some kind of machine coded that can evaluate some source type (in this case markdown text buffers) and trigger some actions or generate some data output.

 ### How does this integrate into the big picture?